weitblicker/weitblickapp-android-v2/README.md

 /data -> All user-specific classes including session management, registration & change of user details

+1.Login_Activity:   Activity handles all Authentication processes.
+Uses SessionManager and LoginData.
+2.SessionManager:   Initiates and handles terminaton of the users session.
+Saves Session in SharedPreferences.
+3.LoginData:        Handles all Sever-Requests regarding the authenticated user.
+4.RegisterActivity: Activity handles all Registration processes.
+Uses RegisterData.
+5.Register Data:    Handles all Sever-Requests regarding the creation of new users.

 /ui -> MainActivity + splash-Activity for splash screen & all classes for app-functionality + utility classes